jrask/rx-lab/revealjs-presentations/background.md

 ```

 Note: Java ALWAYS block, NodeJS NEVER Block.
 Android and Java Swing is not allowed to block the event-thread.
+NodeJS has threadpools for cpu intensive work like crypto.

 ---

 ## Blocking & non-blocking operations